Updated on October 27, 2025

 Not all dumpers need to get dumped to reflect.
 Some just need to date a very different person – someone who makes them appreciate their ex.

-• losing a family member
+- losing a family member

-• and falling out with a friend
+- falling out with a friend

 With that said, here’s a recap of when exes always come back.

-Some exes always come back whereas others never look back.
+Some exes always come back, whereas others never look back.
 Why is that?

 If they can’t rewire the way they perceive importance in people and things, they also can’t value relationships that seem calm, “easy,” and peaceful.

-So if you want to know why exes always come back AND STAY, it’s because they learn their ex’s worth and work hard for forgiveness.
-Those who don’t learn their ex’s worth don’t come back or stay after coming back.
+On the other hand, those who don’t learn their ex’s worth, don’t come back or don’t stay long.
 It’s that simple, yet so many dumpees wonder if they did something wrong during or after no contact.
+They blame themselves instead of holding their ex accountable for their lack of awareness and growth.

 Why do exes always come back after leaving for someone else?